MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-proxy.md

 ---
 # required metadata
-title: Protect any app in use in your organization in real time
+title: Protect any apps in use in your organization in real time
 description: This tutorial provides instructions for using access and session controls to monitor and control access to apps and their data.
 author: shsagir
 ms.author: shsagir